START Co-Founder and

 Before falling into the world of contemporary art, heritage and education sponsorship Gillian had her own antiques, art and interiors business with retail sites in Belsize Park, Primrose Hill and Mayfair, she has designed interiors for bars, restaurants and private homes for a range of clients.
 During her time in the retail luxury market Gillian’s shops attracted scores of international A-list celebrities who became loyal and treasured clients.
 In tandem with her retail business she worked for ITV and the Discovery Channel.

-Minh worked as Event Coordinator for Vietnam Eye, the eighth project in the Global Eye Program initiated and implemented by Parallel Contemporary Art and Saatchi Gallery, in Hanoi, Vietnam in 2016.
-He joined START in 2017 as part of the execution team for “Vietnam Eye: Blood, Sweats, and Tears”, a special curated project for the fourth edition of START.
-He is currently exhibitor liaison for START 2018 and manages social media activities for the fair.
+Minh was Event Coordinator for Vietnam Eye, Global Eye Program’s eighth project, in Hanoi Vietnam in 2016.
+He joined START in 2017 as a member of the execution team for “Vietnam Eye: Blood, Sweats, and Tears”, a special curated project for the fourth edition of START.